A snapshot of some things I've done and some things I like.

 I have designed several custom PCBs and wired together some non-trivial systems.
 The highlights of my electronics work certainly include the custom HMI board I made for my friend's essential oil diffuser and the hacked together electrical system of Hacksmith's Fallout Pip-Boy.

-As far as medium power electronics system I've worked on, I designed the circuitry the autonomous robot chassis to include an emergency stop, charging circuit, and other safeguards.
+As far as medium power electronics system I've worked on, I designed the circuitry of an autonomous robot chassis to include an emergency stop, charging circuit, and other safeguards.
 Going forward, I'd like to gain more board design experience and also learn about power electronics and high frequency and wireless signals.

 Interests